Celebrating 20 Years of National Public Health Week: Healthiest Nation 2030

 The United States has tremendous resources and has made great strides to improve the health and wellbeing of our nation’s citizens.
 There is an increased importance placed on prevention and a holistic approach to health and wellness.
 Uninsurance rates are at their lowest levels in over a decade.
 The teen birthrate has fallen 52 percent since the early 1990s.
 Last year, CVS Pharmacy announced all of their locations would be tobacco-free.

 However, compared to many of our global neighbors, we still have much work to do to make the U.S. the healthiest nation in the world in just 15 years.
-The reemergence of formally eradicated diseases, a worrisome obesity epidemic, the presence of food deserts, environmental barriers to health, the still staggering rate of tobacco use, and other issues affect the health of our citizens, and often place the most vulnerable among us at increased risk.
+The reemergence of formally eradicated diseases, a worrisome obesity epidemic, the presence of food deserts, environmental barriers to health, the still staggering rate of tobacco use, and other issues affect the health of our citizens, and often place the most historically marginalized populations among us at increased risk.
 One population with an increased risk of experiencing negative health outcomes and decreased access to public health promotion programs, services and supports are people with disabilities.

 NPHW is a great opportunity for us to come together as a nation, as a local community, and as a family to assess our commitment to improving our own health, the health of those around us, and the health of our country.